Dick Stuart: Career statistics

 In January 1973, almost four years after Stuart's retirement, it was noted that the not yet instituted designated hitter rule "would have suited Dr. Strangeglove perfectly".
-Other, less well known but equally unflattering nicknames included "Iron Glove" and, in a more literary vein, "The Ancient Mariner", a reference to an opening line in the Samuel Taylor Coleridge poem The Rime of the Ancient Mariner: specifically, "It is an ancient mariner, And he stoppeth one of three".
+Other, less well known but equally unflattering nicknames included "Iron Glove" and, in a more literary vein, "The Ancient Mariner", a reference to the first lines of the Samuel Taylor Coleridge poem The Rime of the Ancient Mariner: "It is an ancient Mariner, / And he stoppeth one of three".

 In their book, The Great American Baseball Card Flipping, Trading and Bubble Gum Book, Brendan C. Boyd and Fred C. Harris wrote an essay on Stuart's notoriously poor fielding.
 An excerpt: "Every play hit his way was an adventure, the most routine play a challenge to his artlessness.
 It is hard to describe this to anyone who has not seen it, just as it is hard to describe Xavier Cugat or Allen Ludden.
 Stu once picked up a hot dog wrapper that was blowing toward his first base position.
 He received a standing ovation from the crowd.
 It was the first thing he had managed to pick up all day, and the fans realized it could very well be the last".

 Personal life

 Stuart had a daughter, Debbie Lea, from his first marriage, and two sons, Richard Lee Jr. and Robert Lance from his second marriage to Lois.
 He was a member of the Screen Guild Extra Union, and appeared as an extra in the film D-Day the Sixth of June, and on the television shows Navy Log and Badge 714.
 While with the Red Sox, Stuart began doing a sports TV show entitled Stuart on Sports Sunday nights after the news.
 He also hosted like-named shows while with the Phillies and Mets.

-Stuart died of cancer on December 15, 2002 in Redwood City, California at the age of 70.
+Stuart died of cancer on December 15, 2002, in Redwood City, California at the age of 70.